Shopify/flash-list/documentation/docs/known-issues.md

 Please note most lists do mount with deterministic sizes so make sure to check if you really need workarounds.

+Be aware, that using [React Navigation](https://reactnavigation.org/) with the option `animationEnabled` set to `false` will cause screens to be 0px in height and width before unmounting.

 ### 2) `onEndReached` event doesn't have `distanceFromEnd`

 This value is reported as 0.
 We don't have plans to implement this right now.
 Please provide feedback if this is important to you.